Tips on getting more out of life with less

 In a spray bottle, add roughly 5 ounces of 3% hydrogen peroxide.
 Spray the bleach-stained toilet seat with a generous amount of the substance and let it sit for 10-15 minutes.
 This allows it to permeate the yellow bleach stains.
 Use a nylon scrub brush to scrub the surface of the seat until its original color is restored.
 Repeat the process 2-3 more times for best results.

-See also How to Get Rid Of Nicotine Fast
+See also How to Get Rid Of Teeth Stains

 Is a bleach stain permanent?